Valentine Table Decorations: Romantic Red and Pattern Mix

 The other key component was a mix of flowers, rich in color and playing off one another.
 In the center, I used lacy edged roses which caught the light in a beautiful way.

 The plate stack is where things really got interesting, working with a tartan plaid offset by English florals.
-I was most concerned that in using the bold plaid, it would be difficult to make it different than my Christmas dinner table setting.
+I was most concerned that in using the bold plaid, it would be difficult to make it different than this Christmas dinner table setting.
 But I think the result is quite an individual look.

-The silver lovebirds are actually salt and pepper shakers that add an air of romance to the tabletop.
+A pair of silver lovebirds are actually salt and pepper shakers that add an air of romance to the tabletop.

 The floral trio looks delightfully rich against the gentle sheen of the velvet background.
-The foundation of the plate stack is a copper charger, which brings a glint of metal with a warm rosy glow.

 Brass candlesticks are topped with rosy crystal bobeches.